 A successful exchange is, first and foremost, a carefully planned exchange.
 It is an exciting experience for the group that involves full participation of youth, parents and the organizers.
-Communication is key for a successful exchange.
-Experiences Canada will remain in constant presence throughout the exchange.
-It is strongly recommended that group organizers hold multiple information sessions with parents, youth and administration.
+Communication is key for a successful exchange - it is strongly recommended that group organizers hold multiple information sessions with parents, youth and their respective organizations/schools.
+The Experiences Canada team is available to provide support throughout the exchange process.